ivan24004/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MatchMate home folder.

 **Q**: Do I need internet connection to run MatchMate?<br>
-**A**: MatchMate is an offline application that does not require any internet connection
+**A**: MatchMate is an offline application that does not require any internet connection.

 **Q**: How do I save the changes that I have made?<br>
 **A**: All your data is automatically saved, so there's no need to manually save it.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues